luvnft/AptosTv/README.md

         ...
     </AptosWalletAdapterProvider>

-La implementacion tecnica completa esta en el siguiente link:
+The complete technical implementation is in the following link:

 [**Complete code**](./aptostv/src/app/components/web3modal.js)

-Finalmente para poder interactuar con el Wallet Provider de forma sencilla para el usuario, creamos desde cero un boton de "Connect" el cual es ya caracteristico de las dApps de cualquier chain.
+Finally, in order to be able to interact with the Wallet Provider in a simple way for the user, we created from scratch a "Connect" button which is already characteristic of the dApps of any chain.

 <img src="./Images/button.png" width="100%">

-Este boton nos provee una forma sencilla de conectarse a Aptos desde el Wallet Provider ademas de darnos nuestro balance y al hacerle clic nos abrira el Explorer para visualizar nuestra wallet on-chain.
+This button provides us with a simple way to connect to Aptos from the Wallet Provider in addition to giving us our balance and when clicked it will open the Explorer to view our on-chain wallet.

-La implementacion tecnica completa esta en el siguiente link:
+The complete technical implementation is in the following link:

 [**Complete code**](./aptostv/src/app/components/walletButton.js)

-In order to obtain the balances of each of the Coins in the Aptos network, utilizamos el Aptos Provider del SDK para javascript [@aptos-labs/ts-sdk](https://www.npmjs.com/package/@aptos-labs/ts-sdk).
+In order to obtain the balances of each of the Coins in the Aptos network, we used the Aptos Provider from the SDK for javascript [@aptos-labs/ts-sdk](https://www.npmjs.com/package/@aptos-labs/ts-sdk).

     const cryptoSetup = useCallback(async () => {
         const balancesTemp = await Promise.all(